mjeffin/rheamammen/content/post/2025/Aug/christianity.md

 ---
-title: Christianity is not a religion but a relationship with Christ
-date: 2025-08-05
+title: For those manipulating Christianity - this is for you!
 tags: ["musings"]
-Description  : For those manipulating Christianity - this is for you!
+image : "/img/cross.png"
+Description  :  , if the LORD didnt create  sects, If bible did not mention sects, if Jesus did not speak of sects, who created it?
+Why are people naive to question it and insecure to listen to the word on the salvation or hear about "born again"?
 ---

 **For those manipulating Christianity - this is for you!**

 *Disclaimer: all opinions in this blog are mine alone!
 This is not for debate or discussion and is completely personal sharing.
-So if you have a problem, please write your own blog and don’t comment on mine 😇*
+So if you have a problem, please write your own blog and don’t comment on mine (DM if you are open for peaceful discussion alone!
+ITS A NO to debates) 😇*

 **Christianity is not a religion but a relationship with Christ** !
 For that basic fact